awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_optimize_data_pattern_using_redshift_data_sharing/_index.md

   ![Proxy Metrics](/Sustainability/300_optimize_data_pattern_using_redshift_data_sharing/lab-0/images/proxy_metrics_type.png?classes=lab_picture_small)

-  For this lab, we will use below proxy metrics (provisioned resources) to find out how much storage is used for us-west-1 region Redshift cluster, and how much data is transferred over the network between us-east-1 and us-west-1 regions Redshift cluster replication:
+  For this lab, we will use below proxy metrics (provisioned resources) to find out how much storage is used for us-west-1 region Redshift cluster, and how much data is transferred over the network between Producer (us-east-1) and Consumer (us-west-1) clusters across regions for data replication:
     * Total data storage used (MB provisioned)
     * Total data transfer over network (MB transferred)